jinglad/routine-planner-backend/README.md

 1. **Prerequisites**: Ensure you have Node.js and the chosen database (MongoDB) installed.
 2. **Installation**: Run `npm install` to install the project dependencies.

-### Database Configuration

-- Set up the database connection in the appropriate configuration file.
-- Create the necessary collections or tables for storing user data.

 ### Running the Application

 - Run `npm dev` to start the backend server in development mode.